sameerd/DiffusionTensorImaging/README.md

 ## Documentation

-This [README](README.md) file has most of the overview of how to use this software.
-The mathematics behind the implementation is written out in this [linked pdf file](./doc/SingleShellFreeWater.pdf)
+* This [README](README.md) file has an overview of how to use this repository.
+* The mathematics behind the implementation is written out in the [SingleShellFreewater.pdf file](./doc/SingleShellFreeWater.pdf).
+* The bulk of the implementation is in the [freewater.py file](./pymods/freewater.py).

 ## References